AEmilioDiStefano/client-server-development/README.md

 ![host-and-port](images/5-update-function.png)

-The code in the update() function determines how many results were returned, and uses either update_one() or update_many() as appropriate for the situation.
+The code in the update() function determines how many files were returned, and uses either update_one() or update_many() as appropriate for the situation.
 The number of files which were modified is then printed to the screen.

 The code snippet below shows the delete() function:

 ![host-and-port](images/6-delete-function.png)

-The delete function
+The code in the delete() function uses the same logic as does the update() function to confirm the number of returned files in otder to determine whether the delete_one() or delete_many() methods should be used to delete files.
+The number of files which were deleted is then printed to the screen.

+###Tests

+In order to use our create() function, let's add an animal to our database with the following code: